colinkiama/valadoc-www/README.md

 This project generates a version of the valadoc.org website that is statically generated.

-The goal is for people to easily have a local copy of valadoc.org, that can also be statically hosted and can easily be experimented with.
+The goal is for people to easily have a local copy of valadoc.org, that can also be statically hosted and can easily be experimented on.

 ## Build Instructions